Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 There are guitarists out there who are super monogamous with their instrument.
 It's like they think the wood and stringed thing is their lover, and they mate for life.
 Willie Nelson is someone like that.
 Most guitarists are quite happy to fool around.
 They want more than one good guitar.
 Some want as many as possible.

-In the world we live in our choices are often constrained by how much money we have to spend.
-If you're dead set on buying an American made classic electric guitar, and you have about fifteen hundred dollars at the max to spend, do you go for a Gibson Les Paul Studio, or one of the new Fender Professional guitars you've been hearing so much about?
+In the world we live in, our choices are often constrained by how much money we have to spend.
+If you're dead set on buying an American-made classic electric guitar, and you have about $1500 at the max to spend, do you go for a Gibson Les Paul Studio or one of the Fender Professional guitars you've been hearing so much about?

 You couldn't possibly go wrong with either of these guitars.
 Fender and Gibson are the big two manufacturers of electric guitars in the USA.
 Anywhere in the world where electric guitars are played, there are players with Gibson or Fender.
 Then there are those who desire to own such fine things.

-Fast forward to the year 2017.
-Here we are, and we're living in the golden age of consumerism.
+Fast forward to now.
+Here we are living in the golden age of consumerism.
 Our Telecaster and our Les Paul are just as valid, useful, and desirable as ever.
-We've got roughly fifteen hundred dollars to spend towards the electric guitar to last us the rest of our lives, and we know we want either a Tele or a Paul.
+We've got roughly $1500 to spend towards the electric guitar to last us the rest of our lives, and we know we want either a Tele or a Paul.
 We want the very most guitar we can get for our money, and we want made in the USA.

-The all new Fender American Professional Telecaster Deluxe HH Shawbucker
+The Fender American Professional Telecaster Deluxe HH Shawbucker

 There are some key changes to this new flagship line, and they are found within the pickups, necks, nuts, frets, bridges, and cases.
 There are also some new colors offered.
 All changes represent what Fender believes will be accepted as improvements.
 I'll go over all of these changes, but this model Telecaster is also entirely new.